Otto Warmbier's parents blast N. Korea as "terrorists" for treatment of son

 The Warmbiers recalled the harrowing details of seeing Otto aboard a military aircraft in Cincinnati, where he was transported after his release.

-“We got halfway up the steps, we heard this howling, involuntary, inhuman, sound, we weren’t really certain what it was,” Fred Warmbier said.
-“Otto was on the stretcher… and was jerking violently making these inhuman sounds.”
+“We got halfway up the steps, we heard this howling, involuntary, inhuman sound.
+We weren’t really certain what it was,” Warmbier said.
+“Otto was on the stretcher … and was jerking violently making these inhuman sounds.”

 “He was blind, he was deaf,” the grieving father continued.
 “It looked like someone had taken a pair of pliers and rearranged his bottom teeth.”